How to get into camel pose – step by step

 - Helps with mobility in the shoulders and upper back

 - Stretches the whole front of the body

 Pay attention to

-- If you have any tension or sensitivity in your neck, or if you feel lightheaded, keep your neck in a neutral position or with the chin towards the chest so that the back of the neck stays long and relaxed
+- If you have any tension or sensitivity in your neck, or if you feel lightheaded, keep your neck in a neutral position or with the chin towards the chest.
+This keeps the back of the neck long and relaxed.

 - If you have a back injury, a more gentle backbend like Cobra or Sphinx pose may be more suitable.
 Please check with your medical practitioner for specific advice